Nursing Education Certificate Program

 The Nursing Education Certificate program is offered using a distance learning methodology*.

-To receive the Certificate in Nursing Education, a student will complete the following five courses:
+To receive the Certificate in Family Nursing Practitioner, a student will complete the following curriculum:

 |Learning & Design Technologies|